Clipse: 1993–2000: Formation and Exclusive Audio Footage

-The Thornton brothers were born in The Bronx, and in 1979 their family moved to Virginia Beach.
+The Thornton brothers were born in The Bronx, and in 1979 their family moved to Virginia Beach, Virginia.
 It was here that the brothers were exposed to the illegal cocaine trade, and this would become an essential part of their musical career.
-Malice started out as a solo act, formed the group Jarvis and was introduced to Pharrell Williams, one half of the production team the Neptunes.
-Impressed with his lyrical talents, Williams formed a working relationship with him.
-Pusha was just a bystander with his brother, but one day he decided to write a rap and perform.
-Malice and Pharrell were impressed with his talent, and it was Pharrell who suggested they should become a duo.
-Thus, the Clipse was born.
-However, in 1992 Malice went to serve in the Army to support his family.
-This was a hold up in the duo's plans, and it would not be until 1994 when Malice would return from his duties they would eventually start working together.
-Then, Pharrell Williams helped them secure a recording contract with Elektra in 1996.
+In junior high school, Malice began rapping in a group called Def Dual Productions, for whom the producer was classmate Timbaland, at the time going by DJ Timmy Tim.
+During this time, Malice also began selling the drugs that would form the basis of much of the duo's lyrical subject matter.
+A mutual friend introduced him to Chad Hugo in 1988, with whom he started recording songs as a solo act.
+In 1990, he met Hugo's friends Magoo, Larry Live, and Pharrell Williams through other mutual friends.
+Williams and Hugo formed the production duo The Neptunes a few years later and continued recording with Malice.
+After graduating high school in 1991, Malice enlisted to serve in the Army to support his family, working as a generator mechanic.
+It would not be until Malice's enlistment ended in 1994 that the brothers would start recording together.
+Pusha, five years Malice's junior, would accompany his brother to recording sessions at Hugo's house.
+He eventually decided to rap as well.
+They recorded their first song together "Thief in the Night", featuring vocals from Pharrell, who suggested they should become a duo, calling themselves Full Eclipse, later shortening their name to only Clipse.
+The Neptunes helped them secure a recording contract with Elektra Records in 1996.
 Under Elektra, and with the Neptunes handling its production, the Clipse recorded its debut album, Exclusive Audio Footage.
-The group's 1st single, "The Funeral", helped to generate fan interest in the album, but failed to make a significant chart impact.
+The group's first single, "The Funeral", helped to generate fan interest in the album, but failed to make a significant chart impact.
 With "The Funeral" deemed a failure, Exclusive Audio Footage itself was shelved.
-The Clipse was released from Elektra shortly thereafter but promotional CDs of the album still exist and would get an official release on May 2, 2022 via Spotify.
+The Clipse was released from Elektra shortly thereafter.
+However, promotional CDs of the album still exist; it would get an official release on May 2, 2022 via Spotify.